-Annual net upstream counts through Clunie Dam fish ladder, 1953 to 2012.
+Annual net upstream counts through Clunie Dam fish ladder, 1953 to 2014.

 (note: counter malfunction occurred in 2005)

-Net monthly upstream counts, Clunie Dam, River Tummel, 2003 to 2012.
+Net monthly upstream counts, Clunie Dam, River Tummel, 2003 to 2014.
 Monthly data are not available prior to 2003.
 Also, note malfunction in 2005.

-(Data kindly supplied by Scottish & Southern Energy plc)
+(Data kindly supplied by SSE plc)

-Annual net upstream counts, Lochay Falls, 1960 to 2006
+Annual net upstream counts, Lochay Falls, 1960 to 2014 (note malfunction in 2012).

 Annual upstream counts, River Ericht, 1990 - 2010.
 Grey additions represent possible additional counts in years of counter malfunction (1998, 2000 and 2001) but in 2003 is indicative of fish which were unable to ascend past the counter because of a drought late in the autumn but were rescued and transported upstream by TDSFB staff

-Monthly upstream counts, Rove Ericht, 1993 - 2006.
+Monthly upstream counts, River Ericht, 1993 - 2010.
 No data are available for 1996 nor before 1993.
 No spring counts are available for 1998 or 2000 when the counter malfunctioned.